Questions to Get Your Grandchildren Talking

 Would you rather live in a cloud or under the water?

 It can be hard to keep thinking of new, creative questions to ask.
 Luckily, there are some great resources out there.
 We love the Conversations Cards for Kids, available on Amazon.
 Though they are designed for kids 8-12, there are plenty of questions that you can ask younger children.
 As they say on their product description, they help you “learn things you don't know about topics you may not think to ask about, be present with your kids, and give them a chance to learn more about you.
 Practice conversational skills like curiosity, telling stories, and sharing as well as social emotional learning skills.”
+They also have a set of Funversation Cards for Kids, which have questions even the four-year-old in our family loved to answer.

-Conversations with Grandchildren on FaceTime
+Conversations with grandchildren on FaceTime

 Video chats with small children can be a challenge.
 Their attention span is short and they usually have better things to do than talk with a faraway grandparent.
 To succeed, you need to have a few tricks up your sleeve!